Infantry of the British Army: Traditions

 The tactical distinctions between infantry regiments disappeared in the late nineteenth century, but remain in tradition.
 In the order of precedence, the five regiments of foot guards are ranked above the ten regiments of traditional line infantry, who are ranked above the two remaining regiments of rifles.

 Divisions and brigades

 Under the Future Soldier reforms announced in 2021, the British Army will have a total of 31 regular infantry battalions, 16 reserve infantry battalions and nine independent companies performing a variety of tasks.
 Under the Future Soldier plan, postings are:

 1st (United Kingdom) Division

 1st (UK) Division is planned as the UK's primary land element for operations outside the European theatre, as well as operations supporting NATO's flanks.
-It consists of four infantry centered brigades - one is intended as a high-readiness mobile formation, one as a light infantry formation to provide surge capacity, one as a training and mentoring formation for the UK's allies, and one as a parent formation for Army Reserve battalions.
+It consists of four infantry centred brigades – one is intended as a high-readiness mobile formation, one as a light infantry formation to provide surge capacity, and one as a parent formation for Army Reserve battalions.
+The other, 16 Air Assault Brigade, forms part of the overall "Reaction Force", and is a lead element of the UK's rapid reaction strategy.
+The other major independent element of the Reaction Force is UK Commando Force; although this does have British Army units attached in combat support roles, the infantry units are from the Royal Marines, which is part of the Naval Service.